 C. WARRANTY TERM & EFFECTIVE DATE

-Contract term begins the later of thirty (30) days after acceptance of application by Guardian and receipt of plan fee or fifteen (15) days after initial A/C & Heating System Tune-up and Facility Assessment (ref. to Sect.
+Contract term begins the later of thirty (30) days after acceptance of application by Guardian and receipt of plan fee or fifteen (15) days after optional initial A/C & Heating System Tune-up and Facility Assessment (ref. to Sect.
 F.12) performed by Guardian, and continues perpetually month to month unless the either party notifies the other in writing prior to cancellation of the Contract (See section H. TRANSFER OR CANCELLATION OF WARRANTY for more details.)

 D. REQUESTING WARRANTY SERVICE